msalaani/SC2-Workshops/Session 1/README.md

 # System Encodings

-##### ascii ( Usually Base10 - Decimal )
+##### ASCII ( Usually Base10 - Decimal )
-every byte (8-bits) has an id (number) to allow the operating system(windows,linux,android,macOS) or browser or every other application to recognize it.
+Every byte (8-bits) has an id (number) to allow the operating system(windows,linux,android,macOS) or browser or every other application to recognize it.
-Ascii codes are regrouped in ascii table where only printable characters have code from 32 (SPACE) up to 126 (~)
+Ascii codes are regrouped in ascii table where only printable characters have code from 32 (SPACE) up to 126 (~).

+Composed by an alphabet of
+`0123456789`

 ![](http://www.asciitable.com/index/asciifull.gif)

-in python
+In python
 ~~~python
 import string #this is a builtin module you don't have to install it